Learn useState In 10 Minutes - React Hooks Explained

 How State Updates Work

-When we click on the increment button the click event gets fired, therefore the event handler will start running.
+When we click on the increment button, the click event gets fired; therefore, the event handler will start running.

-setCounter(counter + 1) // counter=0
+setCount(count + 1) // count=0

-Calling the latter triggers a second re-render or tells React: “Hey, some state got updated here, please re-render the component and then update the UI”.
+Calling the latter triggers a second re-render or tells React, “Hey, some state got updated here; please re-render the component and then update the UI.”

 function App(){